icshwi/e3training/workbook/chapter05.md

 ## Development mode

 The development mode is instead intended to allow the developer to modify the source module, and utilizes `git clone` over `git submodule`.
+This allows us to make commits to the repository.

 Inside of `configure/`, you will find two files with the suffix `_DEV`: `CONFIG_MODULE_DEV` and `RELEASE_DEV` are the counterparts of `CONFIG_MODULE` and `RELEASE` used in the deployment mode.
 These counterpart files are nearly identical, except for: